MartinLundqvist/trader-app/developerlog.md

 - Changed to `"moduleResolution": "nodenext"` to the tsconfig.json
 - Added `"resolveJsonModule": true` to the tsconfig.json
 - Used the "trick" `import json from "./file.json" assert {type: "json"}` to import the .json files - gotta read up on what that actually means

+# March 18th

+Lots of work on the schemas and database models, as well as several utility scripts to collect and parse data.
+In the end I created two database tables.
+One containing the tickers of the 3,500 larest US companies, and then one containing 10 years of historical EOD data for all those companies.

+## Downloaded significant amount of data for US lsited comapnies

+- `top_3500_US.json` contains the list of the 3,500 largest US companies.
+I cross examined this list against available tickers in the Tiingo API, and ended up with 3,500 tickers.
+These are imported into the local `tickerdata_3500` table
+- `top_3500/` folder contains one `.json` file for each ticker with 10 years worth of historical data

+I created the following index in the `marketdata_3500` table in order to accelerate queries:

+- `CREATE INDEX marketdata_3500_symbol_date ON marketdata_3500 (symbol, date)`